-Americans with an excellent credit score get an average interest rate for credit cards of 12.99%.
-Only six months ago, however, this average was higher at 14.08%.
+Americans with an excellent credit score get a 13.04% average interest rate for credit cards.
+Only six months ago, however, this average was lower at 12.99%.
 Still, it’s much better than the current interest rate average imposed on those with bad credit.
 They deal with a high credit card interest rate of 24.43%.
-This average is by 11.44% higher than the average consumers with excellent FICO ratings pay.
+This average is 11.39% higher than the average consumers with excellent FICO ratings pay.
 Six months ago, Americans with a poor financial history dealt with a soaring APR average of over 25%.

 Tips to Avoid Soaring Credit Card Interest Rates

 The climbing card APRs shouldn’t discourage you from getting a card.
 A credit card is one of the best ways to improve your credit score.
 It directly affects several vital credit score factors like credit history and credit utilization ratio.
 So, we have some tips on how to avoid paying a high average interest rate on a credit card.
 These tips won’t get you a better APR, but they will teach you how to avoid being affected by it.